-The Earl & the Fairy Volume One us a manga Ayuko, and it’s based on a novel series by Mizue Tani.
-This manga was released in North America by Viz Media’s Shojo Beat imprint in 2012.
-The Earl & the Fairy is rated “T” for teens; after reading this volume, I would agree with this rating.
+The Earl & the Fairy Volume One is based on a novel series by Mizue Tani, and it was released in North America by VIZ Media’s Shojo Beat imprint.
+The Earl & the Fairy is rated “T” for teens.
+After reading this volume, I would agree with this rating.

 Written by: Ayuko